abhilash-sw/solexs_tools/README.md

 - `<l1_gti_file>`: Path to the Level 1 Good Time Interval File

 **Options**:
-- `-o, --outdir`: Name of the output directory.
+- `-o, --outdir`: Name of the output directory
-- `--clobber`: Overwrite the output files if they exist.
+- `--clobber`: Overwrite the output files if they exist

 **Example**:
 ```bash